-What was the walk around Thorney Island like?
+What to expect on the walk around Thorney Island

-The majority of the walk around Thorney island is quite open along the coast path, with a few bushy areas thrown in.
+The majority of the walk around Thorney Island is quite open along the coastal path, with a few bushy areas thrown in.
 The path is mostly dirt, with a section of shingle.
 Apparently seals like to hang out here.
 I didn’t see any.
 But I did see lots of birds.
-The area is also a site of Special Scientific Interest.
+The area is also a Site of Special Scientific Interest.

 The west side